MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/glint.md

 View the four survey questions with the strongest relationships to Viva Insights metrics.
 These questions and metrics are presented on cards that contain this information:

-* Glint survey score for the question, averaged from all respondents
+* Glint survey score for the question averaged from all respondents
 * Question text
 * Correlation coefficient from the Pearson (r) test and kind of relationship (strong, moderate, weak, or no relationship)
 * Name of the related Viva Insights metric